 J.J.
 Koch has been an active member of the Dallas County community for over 15 years and knows that we must fight to protect our conservative values here in Texas.
 Today, he is working toward defending those conservative values as the Dallas County Commissioner for District 2.

 J.J.
 Koch is an attorney with William M. Woodall, P.C. and is an expert in the field of legal technology, here in Dallas.
 J.J. came to Dallas in 2002 after graduating from Duke University to attend SMU Dedman School of Law where he met his wife and the mother of their two children, Amanda.
-Throughout law school, J.J. clerked for the Dallas Police Association during which time he found his passion for protecting the “boys in blue.”
+Throughout law school, J.J. clerked for the law firm retained by the Dallas Police Association during which time he found his passion for protecting the “boys in blue.”
 Following completion of law school, J.J. served Dallas County as a prosecutor before entering into private practice where he represented Dallas Police officers as an attorney for the Dallas Fraternal Order of Police.

 J.J.’s time defending the law enforcement of Dallas County grew his appreciation for the people of Dallas County, fortified the conservative values he was raised upon and motivated his desire to be a “watchdog” for all of the people of Dallas County.